ibm-cloud-docs/cloud-databases/k8-tutorial.md

    ```
    {: pre}

-   The "default" namespace refers to the Kubernetes instance and not the user created image store namespace.
+   The "default" namespace refers to the Kubernetes instance and not the user-created image store namespace.
 Likewise, if your database uses both [public and private endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints), your public endpoint is used by default.
 Therefore, if you want to select the private endpoint, first you need to create a service key for your database so Kubernetes can use it when binding to the database.
 You set up a service key by using the command:
    {: note}

    ```shell